nick-shaw/aces-ot-vwg-experiments/README.md

 * `JMh_surr_test.nk` - The Hellwig surround test shown in meeting #82

 * `XYZ_JMh.blink` - The Blink kernel used in the script above

+## PYTHON

+* `cusp_path.py` - Code taken from [Thomas Mansencal's Colab](https://colab.research.google.com/drive/1OerRYxnKOYGhiZEZda1QS93JWBfN_WI0) with additional functions for gamut boundary finding.
+Also generates a plot of the cusp path and saves the source data for that plot in the `data` folder.

+* `cusp_plot.py` - Creates a png sequence of plots of the gamut boundary at different hue angles.
+Uses functions from `cusp_path.py`.